jkenlooper/puzzle-massive/_infra/README.md

 if you use Ubuntu 20.04 which is the current OS that the project is built around.

-Setting up a local environment mostly involves following the [development guide](/docs/development.md) and troubleshooting any issues as you come across them.
-Help is available on the Discord Chat Development channel.
+Setting up a local environment may involve some troubleshooting.
+Please ask for help on the Discord Chat development channel.

 When developing a feature or fixing a bug use the branch naming convention of prefixing it with 'feature/' or 'bugfix/'.
 For example, if working on a feature